• Skip to main content

 We get an error: Attempting to decrypt but no vault secrets found

-The reason for this is the all.yml file is now encrypted and you need a password to access the data, however we did not tell Ansible how to get the password.
+The reason for this is the all.yml file has been encrypted with Ansible vault and you need a password to access the data, however we did not tell Ansible how to get the password.

 You can do this in a few ways